wjzhengsh/blockchain/v10_dashboard.md

   Talk to a [Hyperledger Expert ![External link icon](images/external_link.svg "External link icon")](https://chat.hyperledger.org/channel/general) with questions about the Hyperledger Fabric code.

-**Figure 8** shows the initial "Members" screen displaying new and changed functions of each release in the "Release Notes" tab:
+**Figure 8** shows the initial "Support" screen displaying new and changed functions of each release in the "Release Notes" tab:

 ![Release notes](images/releasenotes.png "Release notes") *Figure 8.
 Release notes*